 #79 Lacson Street, Bacolod City Negros Occidental 6100

 We checked out at around 1:30 pm.
 We availed of the shuttle van service being offered by the hotel in getting to the airport (P150/pax).
 It was so convenient and fast.

 I suggest you start your tour to The Ruins.
 From Bacolod City take a jeepney ride (Bata-Libertad) and ask the driver to drop you at the tricycle terminal in front of the Pepsi Cola plant.
 The two-way fare for the tricycle is Php300.
 After touring The Ruins, you will go back to the terminal.
 From there, cross the main road and you will see the jeepney terminal getting to Capitol Park and Lagoon.
 From there, start roaming around.

 Read my full story here -> Bacolod City Tour

 Bacolod City is the entry point to Negros Occidental.
 By air (Philippine Airlines and Cebu Pacific Airways), it is 45 minutes from Manila.
 From the airport (Silay Airport) board a shuttle van in getting to the city proper.

 Our Negros Island trip should have been more fulfilling if everything falls into place.
-But though we missed out seeing the glorious sandbar in Manjuyod, the beauty of Lakawon Island, the Heritage Houses in Silay and we embarked on a long and tiring road trip, still, this vacation is a momentous one.
+But though we missed out on seeing the glorious sandbar in Manjuyod, the beauty of Lakawon Island, the Heritage Houses in Silay and we embarked on a long and tiring road trip, still, this vacation is a momentous one.

-For a traveler like me, it’s not only the place that will make a trip worthy but also the people I shared the experience that made this one extra special.
+For a traveler like me, it’s not only the place that will make a trip worthy but also the people I shared the experience with that made this one extra special.